 The Campus Recreation staff will be happy to assist you with your event planning needs.
-To discuss event details or to obtain a current rental fee schedule, please contact Keith Ramirez at 351-2642.
+To discuss event details or to obtain a current rental fee schedule, please contact Vince Carter at 351-2068.

 It is recommended that you complete all event arrangements at least two weeks prior to your event.